A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 \subsubsection{Sample-state augmentation}

-Sample-state augmentation was first proposed by van der Merve \cite{vanderMerwe.2004b} to incorporate delayed and infrequent measurements into Kalman filters.
+Sample-state augmentation incorporates delayed and infrequent measurements into Kalman filters.
 The procedure is illustrated in Fig.~\ref{fig:meth:MR-EKF_timegrid}.
 For this purpose, the outputs are partitioned into online and delayed offline measurements, Eq.~\eqref{eq:system_model_output}.
-Upon sampling at time step $k=s$, the state vector $\hat x$ is augmented by a sample-state.
-Likewise, the P-matrix is augmented.
+Upon sampling at time step $k=s$, the state vector $\hat x$ is augmented by a sample state.
+Likewise, the $P$-matrix is augmented.
 During the delay period of length $\Delta t_\mathrm{d}$ (i.e., before return of the offline sample), the entries in $\hat x$ and $P$ that correspond to the sample time remain unchanged.
-As soon as the offline measurement value is returned at $k=r$ with $r=s + N_\mathrm{d}$, all of the augmented entries of state estimate and P-matrix are updated by using the entire available array of online and delayed offline measurements.
-The augmentation can then be removed (de-augmentation) until the next sampling.
-Fig.~\ref{fig:meth:MR-EKF_timegrid} depicts the sample-state augmentation procedure assuming that only one sample is taken at a time and the corresponding offline measurements are returned before the next sampling.
+As soon as the offline measurement value is returned at $k=r$ with $r=s + N_\mathrm{d}$, all of the augmented entries of state estimate and $P$-matrix are updated by using the entire available array of online and delayed offline measurements.
+The augmentation can then be removed (de-augmentation) until the next sampling point.
+Fig.~\ref{fig:meth:MR-EKF_timegrid} shows the sample-state augmentation assuming that only one sample is taken at a time and the corresponding offline measurements are returned before the next sampling.
 However, it may happen in practice that multiple samples are drawn before the previous samples have returned.
 Therefore, the more general case of multiple samples and corresponding augmentations is explained in Sec.~\ref{sec:meth:multiple_augmentations}.

 During the delay period $s \le k < r$, the system state is augmented with the state at the sample time \cite{Gopalakrishnan.2011}